 The Fantastic Four found themselves in a variant situation when they are captured by Doctor Doom and placed in a machine where their consciousnesses were transferred into miniature duplicates of themselves in a tiny simulation of a town called Liddleville.
 Eventually, they break out, manage to defeat Doom in their mini-versions and restore their consciousnesses to their real bodies.

 In the Marvel Universe in general, anyone who shrinks below a certain limit (apparantly somewhere between cellular size and molecular size) shifts into a "microverse" - the theory is that a shrinking person is actually displacng their mass extradimensionally, and when 99.99999999999999% is over there, the rest (and consciousness) follows.
-Among the notable inhabitants of microverses are Psycho Man, Jarella (a lover of The Hulk for a while), and the (now out of continuity) Micronauts.
+Among the notable inhabitants of microverses are Psycho Man, Jarella (a lover of The Hulk for a while), and the (now Exiled from Continuity) Micronauts.

 More traditionally, Legion regular Shrinking Violet, who comes from the planet of Imsk where everyone has shrinking powers.

 Also from Imsk is her evil counterpart Micro Lad, part of a group of radicals that were responsible for kidnapping Violet and replacing her with Durlan actress Yera.
 In the Reboot continuity, there was another Imsk hero named Ion who was a candidate for Legion membership before Micro Lad killed her.

 The graphic novel In the Small features this happening to every human on Earth due to a mysterious blue flash.
 Shrunken, terrorized by animals and unable to use most technology, they need to rebuild everything in miniature.

 In the revived Xombi series from 2011, John Rozum introduced Nun the Less, a nun who gained shrinking abilities after she ingested bad shrimp when she was 16.